 It is also packed with all the essential editing features along with multi-track editing capability that lets you superimpose different layers within your videos.

 When it comes to video enhancement options, you get access to several features, including zooming capability, different annotation options, transition effects, various visual and audio effects, etc.

-When it comes to sharing options, ScreenFlow lets you export videos as MP4, ProRes, Animated GIF, etc. and allows you to publish on all the regular video hosting sites like YouTube, Vimeo, Wistia, etc.
+When it comes to sharing options, ScreenFlow lets you export videos like MP4, ProRes, Animated GIF, etc., and allows you to publish on all the best video hosting platforms like YouTube, Vimeo, Wistia, etc.

 You can try out the software by downloading its free trial version in a trial period to see if its features are sufficient for your needs.

 Although I like what ScreenFlow has to offer and how it is priced, I prefer Camtasia over it, not least because I like the flexibility of using a tool that works with both Windows and Mac.

 Having said that, if you’re a Mac-only user, ScreenFlow is certainly a great option for creating professional-quality videos and tutorials, especially if you’re don’t want to shell out the price for Camtasia.

 Available on both Windows and Mac, Movavi offers a suite of apps that also include screencast software.

 In terms of features, the software comes with all the essential recording options, like partial screen capturing, adding a webcam feed, and system audio.